News

 Copy of an engraving of George Sandys, c.1650 – Reference: 899:156 WPS8350

 Colonel Sam was married twice.
 First to Mary Barker (d.1651) in 1636.
 Their son, another Samuel (c.1640-1701), became the third Sandys to stand as a MP for Droitwich – perhaps unsurprisingly since it was the town closest to Ombersley.
 Although he held this seat for nearly thirty years, Samuel made little of a mark.
-When Mary died, Colonel Samuel married Elizabeth Pettus (1640–1714), the heiress of Sir John Pettus, and their son, a fourth Edwin (1659-1699) and again an MP, represented Worcestershire following his father’s retirement.
+In 1655, Samuel married Elizabeth Pettus (1640-1714), the heiress of Sir John Pettus, and their son, a fourth Edwin (1659-1699) and again an MP, represented Worcestershire following his father’s retirement.
 When this Edwin died prematurely aged forty, he left as his heir his four-year old son, yet another Samuel Sandys (1695-1770), who became the 1st Baron Sandys of Ombersley.

 Born in Greenwich on 10th August 1695, this Samuel and his two siblings were raised predominantly by their grandmother Elizabeth – their only close surviving relative following the premature death of their parents in 1699 and 1701.
 Samuel was ambitious in politics.
 In 1718, and in the family tradition, he was elected to parliament for the Worcester constituency as a member of the political Whig party.
 He held this seat for twenty-five years before becoming Chancellor of the Exchequer.
 This, after years spent in opposition battling with the man considered Britain’s first Prime Minister, Robert Walpole.
 Samuel bore much criticism as Chancellor and left the post after only twenty-two months, though he continued to play a role in politics over a further three decades, as a member of the House of Lords.
 Samuel’s uncles – Martin Sandys (1672-1753) who was Town Clerk of Worcester, and Sir John Rushout (1685 –1775) a Whig MP for Malmsebury – were his close political allies.